saybur/hootswitch/flybywire/README.md

 [Simple Keyboard](https://github.com/hodgef/simple-keyboard) project.
 `keyboard-capture.js` and `keyboard-capture.css` are from the
 [IP-KVM-InterFace](https://github.com/SterlingButters/ip-kvm-interface)
 project.
-Both are available under a 1-clause BSD license at [./LICENSE.BSD].
+Refer to those files for license information.